eikek/soidc/docs/readme.md

 ## TODO

-- move most of `routes.AuthCodeFlow` into `core`, since http-client can do everything needed
 - fix ec for p384 and p521 (test fails randomly). also sometimes the imported ec key fails to verify!! even JWSTest fails sometimes on ec keys